-4th-That the General Assembly shall not have the power to loan the credit of the State for any new work without a direct vote of the people.
-5th-That until the bonds of the State shall be at par, no new debt shall be created, unless the bill creating the same shall levy a special tax to pay the interest annually.
+5th-That until the bonds of the State shall be at par, no new debt shall be created, unless the bill creating the same shall levy a special tax to pay the interest an-

 6th-By ordinance, that the payment of interest shall begin January 1, 1869.
 These are the simple facts in reference to North Carolina finances.
+We have no ad-North Carolina finances.
 We have no advice to give, either to holders or purchasers or sellers of North Carolina securities.
-We and Colors, all of which will be sold at popula venture the opinion, however, that while Tennessee bonds without back interest sell for 66-the State debt being between \$33, 000,000 and \$35,000,000-and while Mis souri bonds without back interest sell at 86, the State debt being \$23,000,000, the time is rapidly drawing to a close when North Carolina bonds with 131⁄2 per cent, back interest can be bought for 60 or 70 cents, or even a much higher figure.
-CANDOR.
+We and Colors, all of which will be sold at popula been shown by the unanimous vote of her or sellers of North Carolina securities.
+We venture the opinion, however, that while prices.
+Tennessee bonds without back interest sell for 66-the State debt being between \$33,-000,000 and \$35,000,000-and while Mis souri bonds without back interest sell at 86, the State debt being \$23,000,000, the time is rapidly drawing to a close when North Carolina bonds with 131 per cent, back interest can be bought for 60 or 70 cents, or even a much higher figure.